-Since a picture says more than a thousands words, you can find the details of each month starting with October 2018 right below the SR-graph.
+Since a picture says more than a thousand words, you can find the details of each month starting with October 2018 right below the SR-graph.

-In case of large outliers or one-time income or expenses, I will give a bit of context with the image.
+In the case of large outliers or one-time income or expenses, I will give a bit of context to the image.